Functions

 Variadic Functions

-Use & before the last parameter to collect any remaining arguments into a vector.
-This is useful for functions that accept a flexible number of inputs, like a logging function that takes a severity level followed by any number of message fragments.
+Put & before the last parameter to gather any remaining arguments into a vector.
+This suits functions that accept an open-ended list of inputs, like a logging function that takes a severity level and then any number of message fragments.

 [fn log [level & msgs]